bailey-mc/PLant-Nursery-Back-End/README.md

 # Plant-Nursery-Back-End
 ## FULLSTACK MERN APP
----
 By Bailey McDonald and Emon Li

 ## An app used to list different types of plants for sale.
----
 - Backend hosted at https://ancient-lowlands-69118.herokuapp.com/
 - Backend GitHub Repo https://github.com/texasmami/PLant-Nursery-Back-End
 - Frontend hosted at https://sunshine-nursery.netlify.app/
 - Frontend GitHub Repo https://github.com/texasmami/plant-nursery-front-end

----
 ## Technologies and dependencies used in the back end:
  - bcrypt, cors, express, mongoose, dotenv, method-override

----
 ## Struggles:
 - Emon couldn't add the Privacy card to her Heroku so Bailey had to deploy the back end server onto her Heroku.

 - The Heroku app was not working properly for the back-end.
 Bailey got a H10 error from Heroku and we couldn't resolve it until we looked up the error code and found this article: `https://dev.to/lawrence_eagles/causes-of-heroku-h10-app-crashed-error-and-how-to-solve-them-3jnl`.
 To fix it, we trialed and errored and tried `heroku restart` in the terminal and that fixed the problem temporarily.
 - Heroku was not working again, so Bailey compared our code to the backend from her previous project and noticed the mongoose connection was different.
-Instead of:
+Instead of what we had:
  ```
  mongoose.connect('mongodb://localhost:27017/plantnursery-MERN')
 mongoose.connection.once('open', () => {
   console.log('connected to mongosh...')
 });
 ```
-it was suppose to be:
+it was supposed to be:
 ```
 mongoose.connect('[MONGO_CONNECTION_STRING]', ()=>{
 	console.log('connected to mongo');
 })
 ```
-- Because mongoose was closing after the first connection, the site was breaking after the initial page load.
+Because mongoose was closing after the first connection, the site was breaking after the initial page load.

 - The filter route took Bailey a while to figure out, she could not figure out how to pull the req.params.key value into the mongoose query.
 First she tried sestting that value to a variable and pulling it in that way... it did not work.
 Then she set up .find() with an $or operator, and hard coded all of the different key options and then pulled in the value thru req.params.value.
 It worked because all of our values are different, but it wasn't ideal.
 Eventually, Alexis showed her that you can wrap a key in square brackets and mongoose will be happy.